caboosecodes/JobPlacementDashboard/CSharpLP.md

 The project was built using ASP.NET MVC and Entity Framework and is meant to be a CMS, content management service, for users who are not technically savvy.

 While much of the site was already built, making sure my additions/changes conformed to the styleguide and didn't interfere with other people's work was a great learning oppotunity.
-I worked on styling the Navbar and using a code first approach I created a model, Rental Histories, and worked on the
+I worked on styling the Navbar and using a code first approach I created a model, Rental History, and worked on the
 Create, Edit and Index pages for the model.

 ## Styling the Navbar